tillg/ghost.docker.compose/readme.md

 │   └── themes
 ├── ghost_logs # All logs of the ghost app
 ├── ghost_mysql # The database used by ghost
-├── nginx_conf # Nginx configuration files
+├── nginx_conf.d # Nginx configuration files
 │   ├── mime.types
 │   ├── nginx.conf
 │   └── proxy.conf
 ├── nginx_logs # All Nginx logs
-├── readme.md
-└── sample.env
-└── .env # The secrets of yours, like gmail password
+├── nginx.secrets # The SSL secrets
 ```

+This dierctory structure is underneath the `docker_ghost_dir` (as defined in `all.yml`).
+By default it's `/opt/docker/ghost`.
 ## Configuration

-Besides the secrets you entered in the `.env` file, there are a couple of further configuration options you have:

-**Will all go in `vars.yml`!**
-### Configuration in `docker-compose.yaml`

-The first place you should check for configuration options is the `docker-compose.yaml` file.
-Most of the options are self-explaining.
-Some notes about those options:
+All configuration is done via the `all.yml` - or should be done there.

 **Ghost image**: The version is set thru the image: